-With RFP automation, an SME only has to answer a question once, and then it’s captured in an Answer Library.
-The proposal manager can then reference the Answer Library to populate the responses with relevant content.
+With RFP automation, an SME only has to answer a question once, and then it’s captured in a Content Library.
+The proposal manager can then reference the Content Library to populate the responses with relevant content.
 SME involvement consists only of oversight, making sure the content is accurate and optimized.

 Automation helps teams maximize resources and time being spent on RFPs.
 Time savings allow team members to return to other high-priority tasks.
 Some of your most valuable and costly resources are involved in RFP responses.
 If you respond to 100 RFPs in a year, this really adds up.
 To calculate your RFP automation cost savings, check out our ROI calculator.

 Automating an RFP response comes down to two main things: Artificial intelligence and content.
 AI-enabled RFP automation technology uses AI to match existing content with new incoming RFP questions.
 The more content you have, the more accurate the result.